+'''

-Press the ESCape key for command mode Type ":wq" to save and quite the file
+Press the ESCape key for command mode Type ":wq" to save and quite the file (notice the ":" before the "wg"!).

+'''

 Copy a large file to your home directory so that you can play around with some more vi commands.
 We'll copy over your /etc/defaults/rc.conf file for this exercise.
 To do this do: